Khushbu-Paun/Khushbu-Paun/README.md

 - 👋 Hi, I’m @Khushbu
 - 👀 I’m interested in ...Machine Learning
-- 💞️ I’m looking to collaborate on ...Python Projects
+- 💞️ I’m looking to collaborate on ...
+Data Science Projects

 <!---
    🌱 I’m currently learning , - 📫 How to reach me ...